commonhaus/foundation/agreements/sponsorship/sponsorship-agreement.md

 Organizations can support the Commonhaus Foundation by providing infrastructure, services, software, or other resources to the Foundation and our projects.

-- Infrastructure or Service providers receive public recognition similar to [Silver tier](https://www.commonhaus.org/about/sponsorship.html) sponsors.
+- Infrastructure or Service providers receive public recognition similar to [Silver tier][tier benefits] sponsors.
 - Recognition continues for the duration of the provision period.

 <!-- break -->